 The symptoms of osteochondritis dissecans include:

-Swelling of the affected joint
+- Swelling of the affected joint

-Decreased joint movement, such as not being able to fully extend your arm or your leg
+- Decreased joint movement, such as not being able to fully extend your arm or your leg

-Stiffness after resting
+- Stiffness after resting

-A joint that “sticks” or “locks"
+- A joint that “sticks” or “locks” in one position

-A clicking sound when you move the joint
+- A clicking sound when you move the joint

 Who gets osteochondritis dissecans?

 If the loose piece is unstable (meaning it has moved into the joint space), you might need surgery to remove it or secure it.

 Do I have to stop sports activities?